-From the generated sample of movements between regions, we can compute the proportion of movements from a region A to each region, in a given period of time.
-In this study, we always consider the period of time to be that of a day.
+From the generated sample of movements between regions, we can compute the proportion of movements from a region A to each other region in a period of time.
+In this study, we always consider the period to be that of a day.
 This proportion of movement from region A to a region B is given simply by the number of recordings which departed from A in the given day and were in B within 24 hours, divided by the total number of recordings which started in A in the given day.
 This is the proportion of movements starting from A in a day and ending in B within 24 hours.
 Also, the proportion of no-movement of A in a day is given by the number of recordings which started in A in this day and were still in A in the second use, less than 24 hours later.
 These proportions are organized in a transition matrix, in which the entry of column A and row B is the proportion of movement from A to B. For each considered day in March 2019 and 2020, we have a transition matrix containing the movement between regions in this day.

-As we lack information about consecutive uses which occurred in a same location, the proportion of no-movement of a region is underestimated, as we consider it as only movement within the city, disregarding devices which have not moved at all within a day, as we do not have this information.
-This causes the proportion of movement from A to other regions to be overestimated, as we observe proportions as high as 45% of the movements from a region being to out of it, what is an unrealistic estimation of the proportion of people which move to outside of a region.
-A more realistic number is no more than 5%, what we believe would be obtained if we had the number of recordings in which the uses occurred in a same location.
-This overestimation will be corrected in the models simulating the disease spread, but when analysing raw data we disregard any correction, as we are only interested in determining common movements, and are not interested in how common they are.
+As we lack information about consecutive uses which occurred in a same location, the proportion of no-movement of a region is underestimated.
+All self-loop movements relate only to movements within the city, disregarding devices which have not moved at all within a day.
+This causes the proportion of movement from A to other regions to be overestimated.
+For example, we may observe proportions as high as 45% of a city population moving outwards it in a day, which is unrealistic.
+This can be solved using additional data about the users that did not move on the given day in the proportion calculation.
+Unfortunately this information is not available from the given dataset, therefore this overestimation will be corrected with an additional parameter in the models simulating the disease spread.
+However, when analyzing raw data we disregard any correction, as we are only interested in determining common movements patterns, with its relative intensities only.

-Even though this proportion is not a consistent estimator, in a statistical sense, of the proportion of a population which travels from a region to another within 24 hours, as a same device may be recorded twice in the period of a day, it is a good proxy for the mobility between two regions, as represents in reality a person which traveled from one region to another within 24 hours, or stayed in a same region.
-As the data is anonymized and each device is followed for only two uses of the app, we do not actually know if the movement is that of a person which is returning to a location or going there the first time, for example.
-However, this proportion gives a good idea of possible patterns followed by a population in general, as if a pattern is recurrent in the population it may also be in our dataset, although the proportion of movements in the population may be distinct of the one we calculated, i.e., we may be able to identify common patterns of mobility, even though we cannot estimate properly, in a statistical sense, the proportion of the population which leave one region and go to another in the period of a day.
+Even though this proportion is not a consistent estimator, in a statistical sense, of the proportion of a population which travels from a region to another within 24 hours, as a same device may be recorded twice in the period of a day, it is a good proxy for the mobility between two regions.
+As the data is anonymized and each device is followed for only two uses, we do not actually know if the movement is that of a person which is returning to a location or going there for the first time, for example.
+However, this proportion gives a good idea of possible patterns followed by a population in general, since a recurrent movement pattern in the population will also be present in our dataset, although the proportion of movements in the population may be of distinct intensity compared to the one we calculated.